Dr Russell Marshall

 Head of the Design Ergonomics Research Group

-Russell Marshall, MEng, PhD, CEng, MIET, FHEA, is head of the Design Ergonomics Research Group and Programme Director for the Design Ergonomics BSc.
-He is a senior lecturer and holds a MEng in Product Design and Manufacture, and a PhD in Modular Product Design.
-His research background spans design and ergonomics/human factors and includes digital human modelling, modular product design, and drawing and visualisation.
+Russell Marshall, MEng, PhD, CEng, MIET, FHEA, is head of the Design Ergonomics Research Group and Programme Director for User Centred Design BSc and Design Ergonomics BSc.
+He is a Reader in Design Ergonomics and holds a MEng in Product Design and Manufacture, and a PhD in Modular Product Design.

 Russell worked as a Research Associate and Research Fellow on projects from 1997 to 2003 with Ford Motor Co, and both UK and EU funded projects covering interests ranging from inclusive design through to virtual engineering.
 He became a Lecturer in 2003 and a Senior Lecturer in 2009.
 He has over 18 years of research experience and 12 years of ergonomics consulting experience including work on product and vehicle interior packaging assessment, anthropometry requirements, data collection and processing, and tool development for ergonomics evaluations.

 - DSA006 Prototyping for Design (Engineering Drawing)